-- Directivity factor of the primary source in the relevant direction of radiation (used with point sources only). - Absorption coefficients of the surfaces involved in generating the image (can be angle dependent if Angular absorption is enabled in the Room setup). - Air absorption due to the length of the reflection path. - Directivity factor for secondary sources e.g. the Lambert, Oblique Lambert or Uniform directivity, see later.
+- Directivity factor of the primary source in the relevant direction of radiation (used with point sources only). - Absorption coefficients of the surfaces involved in generating the image (can be angle dependent if Angular absorption is enabled in the Room setup). - Air absorption due to the length of the reflection path.
+Calculation based on ISO 9613 (ISO 9613-1, 1993). - Directivity factor for secondary sources e.g. the Lambert, Oblique Lambert or Uniform directivity, see later.